 This post may contain affiliate links.
 Please read my disclosure policy.

+It’s the perfect weeknight dinner, football fare, or potluck dish!
 Crockpot Brunswick stew is both simple and easy to put together — trust me, you can’t mess it up!
 Enjoy a bowl for a hearty, comforting meal.

 • Pulled pork — Traditional recipes start by cooking and shredding a pork roast or shoulder, but you can get an easy jump start by using leftovers instead — either homemade or from your favorite restaurant.
-A shredded rotisserie chicken is a great substitute as well.

 • Potatoes — Young potatoes such as baby red or Yukon gold have tender skins so you don’t need to peel them!

-• Barbecue sauce — Stick with bottled so there’s no need to measure.
+• Barbecue sauce — Stick with bottled, so there’s no need to measure.
 Hickory flavor is a good choice for this easy Brunswick stew recipe.

-How to make easy Brunswick stew?
+How to make Easy Brunswick Stew

 STEP 1 | Get everything prepped